ajdillhoff/personal-site/content/notes/color.md

 ### Color Temperature {#color-temperature}

-One quantity that is commonly used to describe a light source is temperature (measured in Kelvins).
-This is derived from the concept of the **black body**.
-That is, a body that does not reflect light.
-A heated black body emits radiation and the spectral power distribution of this radiation depends only on the temperature.
-The color temperature is the surface temperature of an ideal black body.
+Color temperature is a measure of the color characteristics of light.
+It is measured in degrees Kelving (K) and is based on the color of light emitted by an idealized black body radiator at a given temperature.
+A **black body** absorbs all incident electromagnetic radiation and emits the maximum possible amount of radiation at every wavelength for a given temperature.

-At lower temperature, the color is a red.
+As a black body is heated, it emits light that changes color depending on its temperature.
+At lower temperatures, the color is a red.
 As it increases, the color becomes whiter until reaching a light blue.
 See the table below:

-{{< figure src="/ox-hugo/2022-01-25_11-49-50_screenshot.png" caption="<span class=\"figure-number\">Figure 7: </span>Colors corresponding to different temperatures.
+{{< figure src="/ox-hugo/2022-01-25_11-49-50_screenshot.png" caption="<span class=\"figure-number\">Figure 8: </span>Colors corresponding to different temperatures.
 Source: Wikipedia" >}}

 ## Color Spaces {#color-spaces}